ferdium/ferdium-server/CONTRIBUTING.md

 #### Javascript Coding style-checker

-- Please use `es-lint` and the defined rules to maintain a consistent style
+- Please use `lint` and `lint:fix` and the defined rules to maintain a consistent style